Bio Dünger

 Trace elements: Make sure that you also supply your plant with important trace elements such as magnesium, iron and zinc when fertilizing.

-Simple application: Palm fertilizer should be applied regularly - simple application and precise dosing is therefore essential, for example using a pipette!
+Easy to use: Palm fertilizer should be applied regularly - easy application and precise dosing is therefore essential, e.g. using a pipette!

 Quality: Choose a high-quality and environmentally friendly fertilizer for best results and to prevent over-fertilization.
-Natural fertilizers designed specifically for indoor plants are best suited.
+Natural fertilizers that are specifically designed for houseplants are best.

 Organic fertilizer from FARBIO